Next-to-leading BFKL evolution for dijets with large rapidity separation at different LHC energies: INTRODUCTION

-The goal of this paper is to confront the calculation of the MN dijet production cross sections based on the NLL BFKL ~\cite{Caporale:2015uva, Ducloue:2013hia} to the MN cross section recently measured by CMS in \pp collsions at $\sqs=2.76$~\TeV~\cite{CMS:2021maw}, as well as to make predictions for the MN cross section for $\sqs=8$ and $13$~\TeV.
+The goal of this paper is to confront the calculation of the MN dijet production cross sections based on the NLL BFKL ~\cite{Caporale:2015uva, Ducloue:2013hia} to the MN cross section recently measured by the Compact Muon Solenoid (CMS) experiment in \pp collsions at $\sqs=2.76$~\TeV~\cite{CMS:2021maw}, as well as to make predictions for the MN cross section for $\sqs=8$ and $13$~\TeV.
 In addition, some predictions will be presented for the ratios of the MN cross sections as a function of rapidity separation \Dy at different LHC energies.

 In Sec.~\ref{sec:bfklp}, the NLL BFKL formalism ~\cite{Caporale:2015uva, Ducloue:2013hia} to the MN dijet cross section calculation within the approach~\cite{Brodsky:1998kn} is briefly outlined.
 In Sec.~\ref{sec:unc}, the theoretical uncertainty of the calculation is discussed.
-In Sec.~\ref{sec:results}, there is a comparison of the calculations and the CMS measurements~\cite{CMS:2021maw} at $2.76$~\TeV, as well as some predictions for \pp collisions at $\sqs=8$ and $13$~\TeV.
+In Sec.~\ref{sec:results}, there is a comparison of the calculations and the CMS measurements~\cite{CMS:2021maw} at $2.76$~TeV, as well as some predictions for \pp collisions at $\sqs=8$ and $13$~\TeV.
 Also, our predictions for the MN dijet cross section ratios as a function of rapidity separation at different LHC energies are presented.